 If there are nestlings in the nest, take out the whole old nest with the nestlings still in it, and put it in a little shoe box or bucket with a towel over it while you're working.
 This will help keep them warm and calm.
 When you transfer them to the new nest, be very gentle and do not roll them around in your hand - newborns are fragile.

 Brush out (with a stiff brush like those used to clean a grill) and scrape the interior (a hive tool [available from bee supply stores], putty knife or paint scraper is

 useful).
 If you find any paper wasp nests, remove them, as they may attract more wasps (and boxes with paper wasps usually go unused by birds).
 If drain holes are plugged with debris, clean them out too.

-If desired, disinfect boxes with a 10% bleach solution in a spray bottle.
+If desired, disinfect boxes with an enzyme solution like Carefree Birdhouse and Feeder Cleaner or Carefree 3B Protector, or a 10% bleach solution (homemade or Chlorox Cleanup) in a spray bottle.
 If you do use bleach, leave the box open for a day to air and dry it out.
 You can rinse it out with some water if you have some handy, but chlorine oxidizes rapidly and becomes harmless, and should be gone in 24 hours (e.g., within 24 hours, chlorinated tap water is suitable for fish to live in).